NLog/NLog/README.md

 Support
 ===
 Do you have feature requests, questions or would you like to report a bug?
-Please post them on the [issue list](https://github.com/NLog/NLog/issues) and follow these guidlines:
+Please post them on the [issue list](https://github.com/NLog/NLog/issues) and follow these guidelines:

 Feature requests
 ----
 Please provide the following information:
 - The current NLog version
-- Any current work arounds
+- Any current work-arounds
 - Example of the config when implemented
 - Pull requests and unit tests are welcome!